A Personal Locater Beacon, is the last resort device you can rely on in the outdoors when there is an emergency requiring rescue assistance.

 - Nip out of the hut/ off the track for the call of nature..

 - During a fall in a river

 - When you Loose your footing descending a slope

 - Or any number of possibilities when you are suddenly separated from your pack and fall / Injury your self.

 Firstly it advisable to always buy your beacon coded to your home country, it will however work any where in the world.

-When I purchased my first beacon 10 years ago it weighed 300gm and was one of the first new generation of 406Mhz PLB’s on the market.
-There is now a huge range of latest beacons on the market, all of which are significantly smaller, cheaper and more advanced then my original one.
+When I purchased my first beacon 10 years ago it weighed 300 gm and was one of the first new generation of 406Mhz PLB’s on the market.
+There is now a huge range of latest beacons on the market, all of which are much smaller, cheaper and more advanced then my original one.

 Having recently replaced / upgraded mine to the Kti SafetyAlert PLB – SA2G, (rather than install a second battery) I found it was difficult to find another beacon that was as advanced;

 - Fits in the average adults hand, and weighs 140 gm